hyde65/casting-agency/README.md

 ```

 #### PATCH '/movies/<int:id>/update'
-- Update a movie with the data to be changed through a json request data, authorization bearer token and path parameter.
+- Update a movie with the data to be changed through a json request data, authorization bearer token and the id through the path parameter.
 - Request Arguments:
     - Header authorization bearer token.
-    - Path parameter utilizing the id of the movie to be updated..
+    - Path parameter utilizing the id of the movie to be updated.
-    - A json request with the following keys
+    - A json request with one or more of the following keys
-        - title: the title of the movie.
+        - title: (string) the title of the movie.
-        - release_date: the release_date of the movie.
+        - release_date: (string )the release_date of the movie, with the following format 'mm-dd-yyyy'.
-        - actors: the actors of the movie, this actors have to exist or will raise an 422 error.
+        - actors: (array)the actors of the movie, this actors have to exist or will raise an 422 error.

 Example

 PATCH 'localhost:5000/movies/1/update'

 Header